liz-in-tech/blog/src/posts/llm/030_wandb.md

   - wandb
 ---
 # Lightweight Visualization Tool for Deep Learning: wandb
+- What is wandb
+- Common Functions
+- How to Use
 <!-- more -->
 ## 1. What is wandb?
 wandb (Weights & Biases) is a model training visualization platform similar to TensorBoard.
 However, compared to TensorBoard, wandb is more powerful, mainly in the following aspects: